-The icons between the Proofread button and the “X” let you do certain special things.
+The icons to the right of the proofread button let you do certain special things.
 Go ahead and experiment if you want.
 You won’t break anything.

 Adding Media to Your Blog

 Right now, our Media Library contains images, pdf files and a video or two.
-You can upload images, audio, and video to our website from your computer, and you can use any current files or any files or upload your own.
+You can use any of these files or you can upload your own images, audio, and video from your computer to our Media Library.

 You have two ways to upload a new media file: